lwrubel/lwrubel.github.io.example/resume/index.md

 `1999-2000`
 __Reference and Systems Librarian__
-GCI Information Services and Stanley Associates, at the U.S. Census Bureau
+GCI Information Services and Stanley Associates, at the U.S. Census Bureau, Suitland, MD